censortracker/censortracker/README.md

 - `node v15.4.0`
 - `npm 7.0.15`

+The build was tested only on the following operating systems:

+- `Ubuntu 19.10`
+- `macOS Catalina v10.15.7` (MacBook Pro 13″, 2017)

 We don't guarantee that CensorTracker will work on outdated versions of browsers, so make sure you're using the latest ones.

 Installation
 ------------